GSA/digital.gov/_posts/2015-04-23-checking-in-on-the-dod-mobile-apps-gallery.md

 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-338-Screen-capture-of-a-design-schematic-from-the-Make-It-Fly-create-your-own-Air-Force-planes-Android-app.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-338-Screen-capture-of-a-design-schematic-from-the-Make-It-Fly-create-your-own-Air-Force-planes-Android-app.jpg" %}
- Android app." %}

 We’re switching our style up this week in salute to our military friends across the Department of Defense.